-Fiscal year 2022 operating revenues by source as a percentage of total operating revenues are:
+Fiscal year 2023 operating revenues by source as a percentage of total operating revenues are:

-Airline Revenues are calculated in accordance with the Airline Lease and Use Agreements.
+Airline revenues are calculated in accordance with the Airline Lease and Use Agreements.
 The contractual rate-making formula in the agreements is based on a residual cost approach, which annually projects non-airline operating revenues and deducts this amount from the projected operating expenses, including debt service and cash-funded capital costs.
-The residual amount remaining is the amount the Signatory Airlines pay through their annual terminal rentals and landing fees and forms the basis of the airline Cost Per Enplanement ("CPE"), a common industry measure.
+The residual amount remaining is the amount the Signatory Airlines pay through their annual terminal rentals and landing fees, and forms the basis of the airline Cost Per Enplanement ("CPE"), a common industry measure.
 The airline agreements require that landing fees and terminal rentals be reviewed annually and adjusted, as necessary, so that the total revenue is sufficient to meet BCAD's requirements, as determined by the agreements.
 At the end of a fiscal year, after all required deposits have been made, any remaining excess funds are used to meet the requirements in the following fiscal year.
 This excess is recorded as a liability (unearned revenues) through a revenue accounting adjustment to current year operating revenues.

-Airline revenues decreased by \$3.8 million, or 2.7%, in fiscal year 2022, in accordance with the residual rate-making formula in the airline agreements.
-Airline revenues represented 40.4% of overall operating revenues in fiscal year 2022, resulting in a favorable CPE of \$8.03 that is still below the industry average for a large hub airport.
+Airline revenues decreased by \$36.1 million or 28.5%, in fiscal year 2023, in accordance with the residual rate-making formula in the airline agreements; however, increased \$32.3 million or 1.9% when excluding the airline revenue adjustment.
+This increase was driven by the increase in airline activity compared to fiscal year 2022.
+Airline revenues represented 29.8% of overall operating revenues in fiscal year 2023, resulting in a CPE of \$7.34 that is less than the prior year CPE of \$8.03.

-Airline Cost per Enplanement Fisc al Years Ende ed S eptember 30 (in thousands) 2022 2021 Airline revenues \$ 126,843 \$ 136,692 Take out: Airline revenue adjustment (3,343) 118 Airline revenues, excluding revenue adjustment \$ 123,500 \$ 136,810 Enplaned passengers 15,397,295 12,482,905 Average Cost Per Enplanement (CPE) \$8.03 \$10.97
+Airline Cost per Enplanement Fisc Fiscal Years Ended September 30 (in thousands) 2023 2022 Airline revenues \$ 90,695 \$ 126,843 Take out: Airline revenue adjustment 35,118 (3,343) Airline revenues, excluding revenue adjustment \$ 125,813 \$ 123,500 Enplaned passengers 17,116,674 15,397,295 Average Cost Per Enplanement (CPE) \$7.34 \$8.03